 Available or current treatment guidelines

-At different disease stages
+Additional aspects of treatment at different disease stages

 - Potential curative interventions: